turingschool-examples/frontend-mod-1-prework/day_3/exercises/if-statements.md

+/*
-/* In the exercises below, write your own code where indicated to achieve the desired result.
-You should be able to run this file from your terminal with the command `node day_3/exercises/if-statements.js` */
+In the exercises below, write your own code where indicated to achieve the desired result.
+You should be able to run this file from your terminal with the command `node day_3/exercises/if-statements.js` example, using the weather variable below, determine what you need to take with you to be prepared based on the following conditions:
+*/

-/* example, using the weather variable below, determine what you need to take with you to be prepared based on the following conditions: if it is sunny, log "sunscreen" if it is rainy, log "umbrella" if it is snowy, log "coat" if it is icy, log "yak traks" */
+ /*if it is sunny, log "sunscreen" if it is rainy, log "umbrella" if it is snowy, log "coat" if it is icy, log "yak traks"*/

 > var weather = 'snowy';

 > if (weather == 'sunny') {